Walker Hancock

 Walker Kirtland Hancock (June 28, 1901 – December 30, 1998) was an American sculptor and teacher.
-He created notable monumental sculptures, including the Pennsylvania Railroad World War II Memorial (1950–52) at 30th Street Station in Philadelphia, and the World War I Soldiers' Memorial (1936–38) in St. Louis, Missouri.
+He created notable monumental sculptures, including the World War I Soldiers' Memorial (1936–1938) in St. Louis, Missouri; and the Pennsylvania Railroad World War II Memorial (1950–1952) at 30th Street Station in Philadelphia, Pennsylvania.
 He made major additions to the National Cathedral in Washington, D.C., including Christ in Majesty (1972), the bas relief over the High Altar.
-Works by him are presently housed at the U.S. Military Academy at West Point, the Library of Congress, the U.S. Supreme Court, and the United States Capitol.
+Works by him are in the collections of the United States Military Academy at West Point, New York; the Library of Congress; the United States Supreme Court Building; and the United States Capitol.

-During World War II, he was one of the Monuments Men, who recovered art treasures looted by the Nazis.
-Hancock was awarded the National Medal of Arts in 1989, and the Presidential Medal of Freedom in 1990.
+During World War II, Hancock was one of the Monuments Men, who recovered art treasures looted by the Nazis.
+Congress awarded him the National Medal of Arts in 1989, and President George H. W. Bush awarded him the Presidential Medal of Freedom in 1990.

 Education and early career

 He was born in St. Louis, Missouri, the son of Walter Scott Hancock, a lawyer, and wife Anna Spencer.
-He had two older sisters and one younger.
-He attended St. Louis public schools and Central High School.
-From age 14, he attended Wednesday night and all-day Saturday classes at Washington University's St. Louis School of Fine Arts.
+He had four younger sisters, and attended St. Louis public schools and Central High School.
+From age 14, he attended Wednesday night and all-day Saturday classes at the St. Louis School of Fine Arts at Washington University in St. Louis.
 He graduated from high school in 1919, and spent the summer taking classes at the University of Wisconsin–Madison.
 He enrolled at Washington University in the fall, and the following summer worked as an assistant to his teacher, Victor Holm, helping to complete the sculpture program for the Missouri State Monument at Vicksburg National Military Park.
-In Fall 1920, he transferred to the Pennsylvania Academy of Fine Arts in Philadelphia, Pennsylvania, to study under Charles Grafly.
+In Fall 1920, Hancock transferred to the Pennsylvania Academy of Fine Arts in Philadelphia, Pennsylvania, to study under Charles Grafly.

-As a student at PAFA, he won the 1921 Edmund Stewardson Prize, and the 1922 and 1923 Cresson Traveling Scholarships, enabling him to travel through Europe.
+As a first-year student at PAFA, he won the 1921 Edmund Stewardson Prize.
+The following two years he won 1922 and 1923 Cresson Traveling Scholarships, enabling him to travel to Europe.
 His Bust of Toivo (1924, Museum of Fine Arts, Boston; Cape Ann Museum, Gloucester, MA) was awarded PAFA's 1925 George D. Widener Memorial Gold Medal.

-He won the 1925 Rome Prize, and spent the next 3 years studying at the American Academy in Rome.
+Bust of Toivo was Hancock's submission for the 1925 Rome Prize, and he was one of the thirty painters, sculptors and architects selected as winners.
+He spent the next four years studying at the American Academy in Rome.

-A 1929 automobile accident left Grafly gravely injured.
-On his deathbed, he asked Hancock to succeed him as PAFA's Instructor of Sculpture.
-Hancock held that position from 1929 to 1967, with interruptions for his war service and two years as sculptor-in-residence at the American Academy in Rome (1956–57).
+Hancock returned to Philadelphia from Rome in late-April, 1929, only to learn that Charles Grafly had been gravely injured in an automobile accident the night before.
+On his deathbed, Grafly asked Hancock to succeed him as PAFA's Instructor of Sculpture.
+Hancock held that position from 1929 to 1967, with interruptions for his war service and two years as sculptor-in-residence at the American Academy in Rome (1956–58).